4 Overlooked Health Benefits of Curcumin (it’s more than just a spice).

 The majority of the health benefits of turmeric comes from curcumin.
 This antioxidant is what gives turmeric its yellow pigment.
 Curcumin is the most abundant of turmeric’s curcuminoid compound, which makes up about 3 – 5% of turmeric.

 While turmeric contains some curcumin, it is in relatively minimal amounts.
-So, you’d likely need to consume substantial amounts of turmeric to get a meaningful amount of curcumin (several grams at least).
+So, you’d likely need to consume substantial quantities of turmeric to get a meaningful amount of curcumin (several grams at least).

 Not All Curcumin Is Equal